gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

       0, 0.5,
       0.7, 0,

-Converting from clip space to screen space WebGL is going to draw a triangle at.
-If the canvas size happned to be 400x300 we'd get something like this
+Converting from clip space to screen space if the canvas size happned to be 400x300 we'd get something like this

      clip space      screen space